kaimastah/World-of-Warcraft-Burning-Crusade-Classic/README.md

 ___Installation

-Copy the contents of the Fix folder to your Burning Crusade Classic install path ( e.g. C:\Games\World of Warcraft\_classic_ )
+Copy the contents of this fix to your Burning Crusade Classic install path ( e.g. C:\Games\World of Warcraft\_classic_ )